 Is Christmas a good time to visit Lisbon?

-Which is the best Christmas market in Lisbon?
+What is the best Christmas market in Lisbon?

 All opinions expressed are Spotlight Sojourns’ own.